 Phoenix, AZ 85044

 Tea Times (hours)

 I love connecting people and ideas, so I’ve been creating small villages my entire life.
 Really, what better places can writers and musicians find to create “village” than independent coffee/tea shops?
-I wrote most of my Rhythms & Muse novel in coffee/tea venues, so it seemed natural to create this blog.
-Whether you came here to find a new favorite hangout, or suggest a spot not yet not posted, may you find Coffee CommuniTea exactly to your taste!
+I wrote most of my Rhythms & Muse novel and Delfaerune Rhapsody series-in-progress in coffee/tea venues, so I found it natural to create this blog.
+Whether you came here to find a new favorite hangout, or suggest a spot not yet posted, may you find Coffee CommuniTea exactly to your taste!